saloonphp/xml-wrangler/.github/README.md

 You can also convert every element into an easily traversable array.
 If you need to access attributes on an element you can use the `Element` DTO which is a simple class to access the content and attributes. *No more dealing with clunky DOMElement classes!*

-The `value` and `element` method use a memory efficient search too so it can handle large XML files.
+The `value` and `element` methods use a memory efficient search too so it can handle large XML files.

 ```xml
 <breakfast_menu>